Kotlin/kotlinx.serialization/docs-website/topics/serialization.md

 You can use the same [dependency declaration](serialization-get-started.md#add-plugins-and-dependencies) regardless of the target platform.

 Kotlin serialization supports various serialization formats, such as JSON, CBOR, and Protocol buffers through different serialization format libraries.
-These libraries build on the core `kotlinx.serialization` library.
+These libraries build on the `kotlinx-serialization-core` library.
 For the complete list of supported serialization formats, see [Supported serialization formats](#supported-serialization-formats).

-All Kotlin serialization format libraries are part of the `org.jetbrains.kotlinx:` group, with names starting with `kotlinx-serialization-` and suffixes that reflect the serialization format.
+All `kotlinx.serialization` format libraries are part of the `org.jetbrains.kotlinx:` group, with names starting with `kotlinx-serialization-` and suffixes that reflect the serialization format.
 For example: